Angle-Side-Angle (ASA)

 - AC = ZY (leg) reason: given

-- ABC XYZ by the hypotenuse leg theorem which states that two right triangles are congruent if their hypotenuses are congruent and a corresponding leg is congruent.
+XYZ by the hypotenuse leg theorem which states that two right triangles are congruent if their hypotenuses are congruent and a corresponding leg is congruent.

 No comments: